Kirk Alyn

-Kirk Alyn (born John Feggo Jr.; October 8, 1910 – March 14, 1999) was an American actor, best known for being the first actor to play the DC Comics character Superman in live-action for the 1948 movie serial Superman and its 1950 sequel Atom Man vs. Superman, as well as fellow DC Comics characters Blackhawk from the Blackhawk movie serial in 1952, and Lois Lane's father Sam Lane in 1978's Superman: The Movie.
+Kirk Alyn (born John Feggo Jr.; October 8, 1910 – March 14, 1999) was an American actor, best known for being the first actor to play the DC Comics character Superman in live-action for the 1948 movie serial Superman and its 1950 sequel Atom Man vs. Superman, as well as fellow DC Comics characters Blackhawk from the Blackhawk movie serial in 1952, and Lois Lane's father Sam Lane in 1978's Superman.

 Early life

-Kirk Alyn was born as John Feggo Jr. on October 8, 1910, in Oxford, New Jersey, to Hungarian immigrant parents.
+Kirk Alyn was born as John Feggo Jr. on October 8, 1910, in Oxford, New Jersey, to working class parents from Austria-Hungary.
 In his youth he lived in Wharton, New Jersey.
-A plaque commemorating his life in the borough is hung in the municipal building, also signifying the small town's only point of interest.
+A plaque commemorating his life in the borough is hung in the municipal building.

 Career

 Alyn started as a chorus boy for Broadway plays, appearing in notable musicals such as Girl Crazy, Of Thee I Sing, and Hellzapoppin' during the 1930s.

 He also worked as a singer and dancer in vaudeville before relocating to Hollywood during the early 1940s to act for feature movies, but he was successful only in gaining bit parts for low-budget movies before obtaining the role of Superman in 1948.
 During World War II, he served in the United States Navy.

 Alyn also featured in movie serials, including Federal Agents Vs. Underworld Inc. (1948), Radar Patrol Vs. Spy King (1950) and Blackhawk (1952).

 Alyn recalls the day producer Sam Katzman asked him to play Superman:

 I thought it was a publicity stunt.
 I didn't think you could ever put Superman on film.
 They brought the people from D.C.
 Comics over and they said, 'Hey, he looks just like Clark Kent.'
 They said take off your shirt, so I did and flexed my muscles.
 Then the guy said, 'Take off your pants' and I said, 'Wait a minute.'
 I was 37 when I played Superman.
 I picked up that girl and ran up that flight of stairs like it was nothing."

 Alyn played Superman for the first live-action Superman movie serial, released in 1948.
-The serial consisted of 15 episodes which recounted Superman’s arrival on Earth, getting a job as a reporter at the Daily Planet newspaper, and meeting Lois Lane and Jimmy Olsen.
-The main plot consisted of Superman’s battle against the arch criminal the Spider Lady.
+The serial consisted of 15 episodes which recounted Superman's arrival on Earth, getting a job as a reporter at the Daily Planet newspaper, and meeting Lois Lane and Jimmy Olsen.
+The main plot consisted of Superman's battle against the arch criminal the Spider Lady.

-Two years later, Atom Man vs. Superman was released, featuring Lyle Talbot as Superman’s arch-villain Lex Luthor.
+Two years later, Atom Man vs. Superman was released, featuring Lyle Talbot as Superman's arch-villain Lex Luthor.
 This serial also included a sequence involving an eerie alternate dimension, not unlike the Phantom Zone, which would not appear in the comics for another 11 years.